Yolo Vision Shenzhen

 Core Components of Experiment Tracking

-• Performance Metrics: These are quantitative measures recorded during and after training to evaluate success.
+• Performance Metrics: These are quantitative measures recorded during training to evaluate success.
 Common metrics include loss functions to measure error, accuracy for classification tasks, and mean average precision (mAP) for object detection.

 Relevance in Real-World Applications